 4) Be safe.

-Before you turn on any machinery, think about protecting your ears, lungs, and hands.
+Before you turn on any machinery for making molding with a router, think about protecting your ears, lungs, and hands.
 Wear hearing protection, use a respirator, and remove loose clothing and jewelry.
 Can you imagine what will happen if your sleeve gets caught in the router?
 I thought you could.
-Keep your fingers away from the bits and blades.
+Keep your fingers, hands, clothing, and jewelry away from the bits and blades.
 Use push sticks with the table saw.
 If something feels awkward or dangerous, stop what you are doing and walk away until you find a safer method.

 Carefully adjust and test the bit height on a test piece before milling everything.
 Once the height is set, don’t mess around with it until you are finished with that profile or they may not match perfectly.

 TIP: I noticed that something wasn’t quite right when I was using the table saw.
-I don’t know how it came to be, but my fence was way out of square.
+I don’t know how it came to be, but my fence was way out of square (as shown in the image).
 After some adjustment it was much better.
 Take the time to fine tune your tools when they are not perfect.

 Now I have all of the pieces that I need to finish my project.
 Not only did I spend no money, I cleared some scrap pieces out of the garage.
 This little collection of cheap molding easily saved me $200, so it was worth my time.

-Have some tips for saving money on materials?
+Have some tips for making molding with a router or saving money on materials?
 Leave a comment!